lisper99/clfs/README.md

 condition that compares before and after snapshots of the file system.

-In this section we will define an action to convert a file, but to keep it simple the call to  `dirty-p` is omitted.
+In this section we will define action `convert-file` to convert a file, but to keep it simple the call to `dirty-p` is omitted.
 The dirty check makes the conditions more complex and is handled in the next section.
-In this section the call is kept outside the sandbox.
+In this section the call is kept outside the function.
 A possible use is as follows.

 ```
 (with-sandbox (dir)